TheMayankRajput/MLM-App/README.md

 To run the app on mobile:

-Install the 'app-release.apk' on your device.
+Go to 'main' Branch and Install 'MLM-App.apk' on your device.

 To run the app using PC:
 1. Pull the files from github to your computer.